 Here’s the deal: I actually interviewed for the same job (my new job) two years earlier.
 At that time, I was passed over.
 I was crushed.
 I wasn’t good enough, smart enough, articulate enough…I was a total failure.

 After being rejected, I spent a few months being upset.
-I made unfounded accusations in my head about the Company and the people who interviewed me, and felt sorry for myself.
+I felt sorry for myself.
 It was around that time that I decided to read “Mindset”.
 I came across the book because I wanted to help my kids with their mental game in baseball.
 Not only did the book help me with parenting, but it helped me to reframe that experience as feedback instead of failure.

 The core principle of the growth mindset is that your abilities and intelligence aren’t set at birth; that they’re malleable and can be shaped by effort and attitude.
 In other words, through hard work and effort, you can improve your ability in whatever area you want to improve in.